vboussange/PhDthesis/draft/intro_v2.md

 ## Preface

-## Complex adaptive systems
+## Biological and economic systems as complex adaptive systems
 **What are the similarities between biological and economic systems?
-Both are composed of heterogeneous entities, that interact in nonlinear ways, experience evolutionary processes, and are structured at different levels of organizations \cite{Levin}.
-The processes of interactions and evolution operate at the entity level, but their effects are propagated in complex ways at the macroscopic level, and feed back to influence the individual entities.
-This interdependency across scales make those systems difficult to understand and predict \cite{Mitchell}, and has led scientists to refer to those systems as complex adaptive systems.**
+Both are complex adaptive systems (CAS): they are composed of heterogeneous entities structured at different levels of organizations, that interact in nonlinear ways and experience evolutionary processes \cite{Levin}.
+The processes of interaction and evolution operate at one organizational level and result in emergent properties at a higher organisational level.
+In other words, they result in non-trivial properties that cannot be anticipated from the sole observation of individual entities.**

 - In biology is of particular interest the effects of reproduction, selection and mutation of traits, that act at the level of individual organisms but influence the populations level.
   - This is the topic of population genetics \cite{MR0274068} and quantitative genetics \cite{falconer1996introduction}.